 Take a good look at kitty’s figure.
 You should be able to feel the ribs when you push in slightly.
 If there’s a lot of padding covering the ribs, it’s a clue that kitty is to “fluffy,” and you need to work with your vet to shed the extra pounds.
 Pick a diet that works, help him/her exercise and stick with it.
 The weight will come off and your cat will be more active, healthy and happy.

-Your cat will be healthier!
-If your cat is exposed to outside cats who are not vaccinated, they are at risk for feline leukemia.
+Cats who roam outdoors, even part-time, are more susceptible to illness and injury.
+Some of these could be serious or even life-threatening.
 If your cat is exposed to wild animals, they are at risk for rabies.
 On average, an indoor cat’s lifespan is 15 years or longer while an outdoor cat’s lifespan is only 2-3 years.